mkadlof/plepiseq-wgs-pipeline/doc/topics/pipeline-overview.md

 Goal of **Main** section is to perform mapping with [bwa](%bwa.url%) aligner, filtering, small indel calling by three callers ([varScan](%varscan.url%), [freeBayes](%freebayess.url%) and [lofreq](%lofreq.url%)), identify low quality / coverage regions and finally obtain consensus sequence.

 ### Quality control
 This section executes [FastQC](%fastqc.url%).
-Test is run on raw dataset and after trimming primers.
+Test is run on raw dataset and after trimming adapters with [Trimmomatic](%trimmomatic.url%).

 ### Contamination detection
 This section test if sample is nt contaminated with other species than SarsCov-2.